LeonardoLupori/RiffleShuffle/README.md

 2. From MATLAB, navigate in your local folder and add it (with subfolders) to the path.

-3. **All done!**.
-Now you can start to use the Riffle Shuffle pipeline.
+3. **All done!** Now you can start to use the Riffle Shuffle pipeline.

 ## Pipeline: